 The beach bars have been upgraded, with new additions being added every summer, and there’s an upmarket Mykonos feel to this side of Limassol now.

 The Old Harbour is so quaint and feels like you’ve stepped back in time.
 The backdrop is dominated by Kyrenia Castle.
-I recommend that you climb to the top of the castle for postcard pictures of the harbour.
+I recommend that you climb to the top of the castle for postcard pictures of the harbor.
 It’s my preferred part of the city to take a walk, relax, and eat.

-If you want to visit a great beach, you should try Algadi Turtle Beach which is a tranquil beach where turtles come to hatch in the summer.
+If you want to visit a unique beach, you should try Algadi Turtle Beach which is a tranquil beach where turtles come to hatch in the summer.
 As such, there are no sunbeds or umbrellas here.
 It’s a wild beach, but it’s quiet and clean for optimum relaxation and swimming.

 23. Avakas Gorge

 Avakas Gorge is one of the best places to visit in Cyprus for nature lovers and those that love getting out and being active.
+This is one of the best places to go hiking in Cyprus.

 It’s a natural limestone rock formation that stands at 30m in height and is around 3km long, (although the end becomes very narrow).
 The walk runs next to an active stream and you’ll walk through the valley with the limestone rocks towering above your head.